Extra Time Sports Coaches – Mr Tom Ellison, Mr Ollie Rhodes

 All visitors must sign in and out at the school office.
 Please wear the orange sticker.

 Visitors who do not have DBS clearance must be supervised by a member of staff at all times .

 Please ensure any hot drinks are contained in a protected mug.

-Please ensure your mobile phone is turned to silent and is not used in front of the pupils.
+Please ensure your mobile phone is not used in the school building.